Srilekha Parthasarathy

-Srilekha Parthasarathy (is a Tamil singer.
+Srilekha Parthasarathy is an Indian singer and actress in Tamil cinema.
 She is commonly referred to by her first name Srilekha.
-She began her professional career in 2000, when she recorded the jingle for the "Idhayam Oil" advertisement, which appeared on Jothika.
-She describes the jingle as her ticket into the Tamil music industry.
+She began her professional career in 2000, when she recorded the jingle for the "Idhayam Oil" advertisement.
+She describes the jingle as her ticket into the Tamil film industry.

 Early life

 Srilekha was born in a Tamil family and grew up in Delhi.
-She completed her schooling from DTEA senior Secondary School, New Delhi.
-South Indian by birth, she learned both North and South Indian languages and music, as well as Western music.
+She completed her schooling from DTEA Senior Secondary School, New Delhi.
+South Indian by birth, she learned both North and South Indian music, as well as Western music.
 At age four, she won first prize in the annual All India Children's Music Competition in New Delhi.

 Career

 Her debut was with music director Harris Jayaraj, for the song called "Yedho Ondru" from the movie Lesa Lesa.

 She recorded several songs for films, including "Poo Mugam Siricha" for the movie Junction, "Kaadhalaagi" with S.P.
 Balasubramaniam in Pop Carn, "Don't worry be Happy" for the movie Whistle, and "Sutthi Sutthi Varuven" for the movie Sena.

 She later recorded "Kalyaanam dhaan" from the movie Saamy.
 This was followed by "Vinodhane" from Thennavan, "Vaa Masakatre" from Kurumbu and "Ayurvedha Azhagi" from Thiruda Thirudi.

 Her more recent recordings include "Dhimsu Kattai", "Chinna Veeda", "Kokku Meena Thinguma" and "Pacchakili Pacchakili".
 Other songs of Srilekha include "Mummy Chellama", "Bambara Kannu", "Vecchukka Vecchukka Va", "Garuda Garuda", and "Thavilu Thavilu".

-She appears in STAR Vijay's drama serial Dharmayutham.
+She appeared in STAR Vijay's drama serial Dharmayutham.
 She is married to singer M J Shriram.

+Discography

 Tamil movie songs

 Songs she has sung in Tamil movies: